BrianBNguyen/Image-Gallery/README.md

 # Image-Gallery
 Shopify Developer Applications
+Task A: Build an image repository.
-Task A: Build an inventory tracking web application (Image Repository) for a logistics company.
+Task B: Build an inventory tracking web application (Image Repository) for a logistics company.
-Task B: Build an image repository.

- 1. ADD image(s) to the repository
+ 1 Task A. ADD image(s) to the repository
-    1. Allow image uploads AND store image with generated thumbnails
-    2. private or public (permissions)
+    1. private or public (permissions)
-    3. secure uploading and stored images
+    2. secure uploading and stored images
-    4. one / bulk / enormous amount of images
+    3. one / bulk / enormous amount of images
- 2. DELETE image(s)
+ 2 Task A. DELETE image(s)
     1. one / bulk / selected / all images
     2. prevent a user deleting images from another user (access control)
-    3. secure deletion of images and inventory
+    3. secure deletion of images

+ 1 Task B. Create Inventory Items
+    1. Allow image uploads AND store image with generated thumbnails

 # Home/Index Page